microsoft/TypeScript-Handbook/pages/declaration files/Library Structures.md

 # Consuming Dependencies

-There are several kinds of dependencies you might have.
+There are several kinds of dependencies your library might have.
+This section shows how to import them into the declaration file.

 ## Dependencies on Global Libraries